Lord Mayor’s Show – 2nd Saturday of November

 The longest unrehearsed Parade in the world – three miles long, 6,500 people, 200 vehicles and 70 floats and music all the way.

 The parade starts to form up in various streets near Guildhall, in particular, London Wall, Aldersgate Street, Nobel Street (Horse Drawn Vehicles) and Moorgate.
-The parade passes, Guildhall and stops at the starting line in Princes Street ready for the signal at 11.00 a.m.
-It then proceeds past Mansion House, along Cheapside to St Paul’s and then on up Fleet Street to the Royal Courts of Justice where it stops for lunch and the Lord Mayor, who joined the parade towards the end, swears his allegiance to the Queen.
-After everyone has had some lunch at 1.00 p.m. it starts back via Temple, along the Embankment up to Blackfriars and then towards the finish line by Mansion House.
+The front of the parade passes, Guildhall and stops at the starting line in Princes Street ready for the signal at 11.00 a.m.
+It then proceeds past Mansion House, along Cheapside to St Paul’s and then on up Fleet Street to the Royal Courts of Justice where it stops for lunch.
+The Lord Mayor, who joins the parade towards the end, swears his allegiance to the Queen.
+After everyone has had some lunch, at 1.00 p.m. it starts back via Temple, along the Embankment up to Blackfriars and then towards the finish line passed Mansion House.

 After the show, there is still plenty to do in and around the City……lordmayorshow.org

 This show may be said to be “unrehearsed”, which is the case BUT the management of the Parade under its Pagentmaster, Dominc Reid is certainly not “unrehearsed”.
 Dominic has been Pagentmaster for at least 28 years (1/1/2021) taking over on the death of his father John Reid, who was Pagentmaster for around 20 years.